-Assist Ratio Calculator
+Assist (AST) Ratio Calculator

-Definition of Assist Ratio Calculator:
+Definition of Assist (AST) Ratio Calculator:

 Assist Ratio is an advanced statistic in basketball that measures the percentage of a player's possessions that end in an assist.